Home

 because they deemed it "unimportant".
 Likewise, they were

 not allowed (as in 'keep away')!
-Unless a treasure trove of
+Picture-taking was

 forgotten images is one day unearthed, there will be endless